Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-• “Despite the large number of Russian-speaking developers at the studio, the English voiceover often doesn't match the Russian subtitles (very funny).”
+• “Despite the large number of Russian-speaking developers at the studio, the English voiceover often doesn't match the Russian subtitles, which is very funny.”

-• “I wasn't expecting Icelandic actors or language localization or anything like that, I understand such an ask would be prohibitively expensive for an indie developer, but you got these Google-translated names, completely inaccurate landscapes, wrong architecture, wrong weather, wrong flora and fauna...
-It was all so amusingly wrong that it was nearly enough for me to want to continue playing just to continue laughing at every mistake I could find.”
+• “I wasn't expecting Icelandic actors or language localization, but the Google-translated names, completely inaccurate landscapes, wrong architecture, weather, flora, and fauna were so amusingly wrong that it nearly made me want to keep playing just to laugh at every mistake I found.”

-• “Funny anyone would criticize a story-driven game such as this; it really is a paradise for exploring games.
-The sound and visuals create a stunning atmosphere that is really relaxing, especially for people who like nature and the wilderness, of course.”
+• “Funny anyone would criticize a story-driven game like this; it really is a paradise for exploring.
+The sound and visuals create a stunning atmosphere that is relaxing, especially for people who like nature and wilderness.”

 • monetization